lsst-dm/dbb_buffmngrs_endpoint/doc/lsst.dbb.buffmngrs.endpoint/get-started.rst

    always look at the most recent event for a given file to determine its current status.

-There is one more special status, RERUN, which you can use to tell the Ingester to make another ingest attempt for selected files.
+There are two more special statuses: RERUN and BACKFILL.
+You can use RERUN to tell the Ingester to make another ingest attempt for selected files.
+To do so:

 #.
 Stop the Ingester (if it's running).